-No outside drinks are to be brought into the building.
 No glass bottles are allowed in the building at any time.
 Only water bottles are allowed in the library and library lab/annex.
 No food or drink is allowed at or near any computer station.

 GAMBLING

 No gambling in any form will be allowed at Guthrie High School at any time.